Raj2631/Typescript-basics/types.md

 ## Introduction

-TypeScript knows the JavaScript language and will generate types for you in many cases.
+TypeScript knows the JavaScript language and will assign data type for you in default cases when you don't add any type.
 For example in creating a variable and assigning it to a particular value, TypeScript will use the value as its type.

 ```ts
 let myName = 'Raj';